-Yahoo Finance Catches Up With Updates, Launches Canadian Revamp [Opinion]
+‘Yahoo!
+Finance’ Catches Up With Updates, Launches Canadian Revamp [Opinion]

-In July 2016, the Inquisitr reported on the perception of several of the users of Yahoo Finance that an extensive overhaul reduced the speed of the site to point where it was “slow.”
+In July, 2016, the Inquisitr reported on the perception of several of the users of Yahoo!
+Finance that an extensive overhaul reduced the speed of the site to point where it was “slow.”
 At the time, users still had the option of using the Canadian site, which was using the same, quick-running format the U.S. previously was.
-That all came to an end tonight: Yahoo Canada Finance has gone the same was as the U.S.
+That all came to an end tonight: Yahoo!
+Canada Finance has gone the same way as the U.S.

 However, all is not lost.
 Comparatively, the roll out of the new Canadian site appears to be free of problems.
 The upgraded experience loads quickly and has all the same functionality as its U.S. counterpart, which appears to be running better than in the summer of 2016, but not quite as quickly as the Canadian site.
 The new site is being accessed from Canada for the research into this report, making it seem reasonable that it should load more quickly than the U.S. version.
 The transformation appears for U.K. users, as well.